Breast Pumps vs Hand Expression - Do you need to own a pump?

 -Your baby has an oral restriction such as tongue-tie.

 The reason for expressing your milk impacts your decision on whether or not to use hand expression or a breast pump.
-A mother or nursing parent who is separated from their hospitalized baby has very different needs than someone who may need to occasionally miss a feeding.
+A nursing parent who is separated from their hospitalized baby has very different needs than someone who may need to occasionally miss a feeding.

 Hand Expression